ameyanjarlekar/ameyanjarlekar.github.io/_pages/contact.md

    LLM Unlearning via Gradient Ratio-Based Influence Estimation and Noise Injection
 </a>

-Proposed and developed a noise-injected selective LLM fine-tuning algorithm to enable targeted machine unlearning.
+Built an efficient post-training LLM unlearning framework for 7B language models, combining gradient-ratio-based influence estimation with selective noise injection to remove targeted knowledge.
 This was work done at NVIDIA.
 <br>
 <br>
 <br>